 What Is an eVisa and How Do I Get One?

-• Embassy visa: Seasoned international travelers are probably most familiar with an embassy visa, so called because you have to go to the embassy with the required documents to apply.
-This is the traditional, paper version of a decade ago.
+• Embassy visa: So-called because you have to go to the embassy with the required documents to apply.
+This is the traditional, paper version.

-• eVisa: Again, an eVisa is like an embassy visa but applied for online.
+• eVisa: An eVisa is like an embassy visa but applied for online.
 They are typically limited to travel for tourism.

 • Visa on arrival: Also called a border gate visa, you can get this type of visa at the border as you enter a country.
 You will still be required to provide documentation and pay a fee.
 Like an eVisa, they’re typically only issued to those traveling for tourism.

-• eTA: Also known as Electronic Travel Authorization, this is not the same thing as a visa.
-Visas generally guarantee that you can enter a country, and while an eTA may be required to travel to a country, it does not necessarily guarantee that you will be admitted.
+An eTA, also known as Electronic Travel Authorization, and ETIAS, European Travel Information and Authorisation System, are not the same thing as a visa.
+Visas generally guarantee that you can enter a country, and while an eTA or ETIAS may be required to travel to a country, it does not necessarily guarantee that you will be admitted.
 Just because a country is listed as “visa-free” or mentions a “visa waiver,” doesn’t mean you don’t need any documentation at all.
-You may still be required to have an eTA.
+You may still be required to have some kind of travel authorization.

-Research travel requirements in advance of your departure so that you don’t get stopped unnecessarily at the border.
+Research travel requirements in advance of your departure so that your trip doesn’t end because of a simple administrative error.

 • Your country of residence